Concordium/concordium.github.io/source/shared/net/guides/run-node-macos.rst

    This will open the **Install Concordium Node** program.

 #.
 Click **Allow** to the message saying *This package will run a program to
-   determine if the software can be installed.* If you have an M1 based Mac, the installer may ask you to install Rosetta, if you haven't already.
+   determine if the software can be installed.* If you have a M1 based Mac, the installer may ask you to install Rosetta, if you haven't already.
 Click **Install** if that's the case.

 #.
 If you already have a version of the node installed, click **OK** to the